idewcomputing/code-trivia/README.md

-# iDEW Trivia Library and Documentation
+# iDEW Trivia Library

+Go to https://docs.idew.org/code-trivia/ for documentation on the Trivia library.